-Military Awards & Decorations
+8.3.
+Military Awards & Decorations.

-Process for Award Consideration

-While the Air Force aims to grant members their recognition as quickly as possible, federal law and Air Force policy requires recommendations for military awards and decorations be formally submitted into official channels from the date of the act or achievement for which the recognition is being sought.
-Section 1130, Title 10, United States Code, provides an avenue for consideration of military decorations that otherwise could not be considered due to existing Federal law and Air Force Policy.
-Specifically, Title 10, U.S. Code allows for the submission of any award or decoration that was not previously submitted within the prescribed time limitations and upgrades to previously issued awards.
-However, a Member of Congress must refer request submitted under this provision to the appropriate Service Secretary.
-There are no time limitations for award of the Purple Heart.
+8.3.1.
+Process for Award Consideration.
+The Air Force strives to grant members their recognition as soon as possible, but federal law and Air Force policy require recommendations for military awards and decorations to be formally submitted through official channels from the date of the act or achievement for which the recognition is sought.
+Section 1130, Title 10, United States Code, offers a means for considering military decorations that would otherwise not be eligible for consideration due to existing federal law and Air Force policy.